 I’m pretty sure you have to wear a tweed jacket to drive one of these

-This one isn’t as old or early production as some of the other trucks we’ve looked at but I wanted to include something from Europe and I couldn’t find a Series I or a Unimog.
+This one isn’t as old or early production as some of the other trucks we’ve looked at but I wanted to include something from Europe and I couldn’t find a Series I or an old Unimog.
 Nonetheless, this one isn’t that much different from the original model aside from a slightly longer wheelbase and an updated powertrain.
 It’s also equipped with the optional Tropical Roof which diverts airflow to vents installed into the ceiling of the car.
 Normally, I’m a little leary of older British vehicles with holes in the roof but this one seems to be in Albuquerque so I doubt it’s had much of an opportunity to experience rain leaks.
 It also appears to be largely original, with just enough of that survivor patina that collectors adore and lets you know that it’s been treated to a healthy maintenance regimen without any heavy restoration work.
 Personally, I always dug the hood (bonnet?) mounted spare wheel but I wonder how much it hinders getting at the engine since it’s old and British and you’re going to be in there a lot.

 Much like the other vehicles on this list, the OG Land Rover traces its roots back to the years immediately following WWII as well as the original, military-spec Jeep.
 In post-war Europe, hoards of Jeeps were left behind by the US and many of them rode out their retirement serving farm duties.
 Unlike the United States, most of England was busy trying to rebuild itself so construction materials like steel were scarce and heavily rationed.
 In the meantime, the Rover car company was looking to drone up some cash to re-start their luxury car production in the wake of their factory being bombed.
 Conceived to bridge the functionality gap between a tractor and a Jeep, the first prototype rode on a MB Jeep chassis and featured a power takeoff fitting to run agricultural equipment.
 The production version, however, featured a unique and fully boxed frame and an aluminum body to circumvent the steel shortages.
 It stayed in production, receiving evolutionary updates, through the mid-80s when it was replaced by the Defender.
 It, however, was effectively another update to the original line and that car stayed in production until last year.
 It also served military duty for many armies as well as the UN.
 It’s success ultimately afforded the development of the upmarket Range Rover so the next time some pumpkin latte-slurping suburbanite cuts you off in a Rangie, you have the Land Rover Series trucks to thank.